kintohub/kintohub-docs/docs/adding-dependencies-kintoblock.md

 ---
-id: adding-dependencies-kintoblock
 title: Adding dependencies to a KintoBlock
-sidebar_label: Adding dependencies to a KintoBlock
 ---

 Once you've created a KintoBlock, you can add additional KintoBlocks to extend its capabilities.